 Touring the history, art, and detail as an adult was a whole new experience.
-It was very special to be able to share this with my son and my mom says she loved visiting with us when we were kids.
+It was very special to be able to share this with my son, just like my mom says she loved visiting with us when we were kids.
 I imagine this generational tradition will continue to flow through many Michigan families and visitors for decades to come.

 HOW to Take a Self-Guided Tour of the Michigan State Capitol Building

 When you walk in, proceed until you see a big sign pointing to “TOURS”.
-A desk is located on the left side of the room and is where field trips check-in.
+A desk is located on the left side of the room; this is where field trips check in.
 It’s also where you can find packets and brochures for your self-guided tour.

 5 Ways to Take a Self-Guided Michigan State Capitol Building Tour – With Kids

 1. Tour the Grandiose Structure and Beauty

 Don’t have a lot of time but want to take an awesome adventure with your family?
 Try out touring the Capitol Building by just browsing through.
 You’ll be able to take in a lot in a short amount of time.
 Making this type of tour through the Capitol is worthwhile and can be really fun.

 My son loved seeing the decadence and learning all about the Capitol Building.
 He kept saying over and over – “Wow, look at that!”
 I answered things like “Right!?
 That’s all hand-painted!” and “Yes, these are called the grand staircases.”
 The absolutely gorgeous dome high above his little gaze was what got the most attention.

 2. Tour the Detailed Architecture and Monuments